jwcmitchell/playbook_famous_phonegap/views/signup.md

 > You should read about `StandardHeader` and how to use it.

-We'll create a header with only a "Back" button, and the standard "her I want to go back" event options.
+We'll create a header with only a "Back" button, and the standard "I want to go back" event options.

     PageView.prototype.createHeader = function(){
         var that = this;